rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 limited scope.
 On large networks, this may mean that an mDNS name cannot be resolved if the remote endpoint is too many segments away.

-When mDNS fails, ICE will attempt to fall back to either NAT hairpin, if supported, or TURN relay, if not.
-As noted in {{IPHandling}}, this may result in increased media latency and reduced connectivity/increased cost (depending on whether the application chooses to use TURN).
+When mDNS fails, ICE will attempt to fall back to either NAT hairpin, if supported, or TURN relay if not.
+This may result in reduced connectivity, reduced throughput and increased latency, as well as increased cost in case of TURN relay.

 One potential mitigation, as discussed in {#privacy}, is to not conceal candidates created from {{RFC4941}} IPv6 addresses.
 This permits connectivity